dolthub/docs/content/reference/cli.md

 `-f`, `--force`:
 If there is any changes in working set, the force flag will wipe out the current changes and checkout the new branch.

+`-t`, `--track`:
+When creating a new branch, set up 'upstream' configuration.